 Whether you’re building a new Network Operations Center (NOC) or optimizing an existing support function, the first step is always the same: stepping back to analyze your business, your customers, and the support requirements ahead of you.

-This initial analysis enables you to gather information critical to designing NOC in a way that strikes the perfect balance of capability and efficiency.
+This initial analysis enables you to gather information critical to designing NOC in a way that strikes a balance of capability and efficiency.
 When you ask the right questions, the findings can directly inform the NOC’s organization and operationalization across all three essential elements: people, process, and platform.

 Here, we break down the business analysis framework we use at the outset of engagements with enterprises, communications service providers, and OEMs worldwide.
 This high-level overview offers a starting point for planning your own analysis or preparing to engage a potential NOC partner.

 The Importance of Starting with a Business Analysis

-The initial business analysis’s findings determine precisely what the NOC needs to do, so every step of design and operationalization flows from its specific purposes.
-The analysis also paints a clearer picture of what support currently looks like so the forthcoming NOC can retain its strengths, improve on its weaknesses, and accomplish its goals as efficiently as possible.
+The initial business analysis’s findings identify precisely what the NOC needs to do, so every step of design and operationalization flows from its specific purposes.
+The analysis also paints a clearer picture of what support currently looks like so the forthcoming NOC can retain and build on its strengths, improve on its weaknesses, and accomplish its goals as efficiently as possible.